ashrean/codequiz-webAPI/README.md

  - Images
  - Code Snippets
  - Resources
- - Learning Points
+ - Credits

 # Description
 The purpose of this project is not only to test your speed but also your knowledge.
 You will be presented with an intro page with a button saying "Begin" once you have clicked on that button a timer of sixty seconds has appeared on the right-hand screen.
 With the allotted time you must correctly answer the multiple choice questions before the timer has hit zero or if you answered them all correctly.
 But there is a twist!
-For every wrong answer, a total of three seconds were subtracted from the timer.
+For every wrong answer, a total of three seconds is subtracted from the timer.
 At the end of the quiz, you must enter your initials to store your score on the scoreboard.

 # Installation Instructions
 1. Open termianl (make sure its not cd'd into a directory)